pointybeard/console/README.md

 E.g.

-One install of Symphony is called banana and another called apple.
-The same console extension folder, which is in `~/source` is symlink'd accordingly into the `extensions` folder.
+One install of Symphony is called `banana` and another called `apple`.
+The same Console extension folder, which is in `~/source`, is symlink'd accordingly into the `extensions` folder.
 ```
     ## ln -s ~/source/console /var/www/symphony-banana/extensions/
     SYMPHONY_DOCROOT=/var/www/symphony-banana symphony